James Fleet: Television

 Fleet appeared in Coronation Street in 2010.
 He played a character called Robbie Sloan, a recently released convict, helping escaped prisoner Tony Gordon plot revenge on his ex-wife Carla Connor.
 They intend to kidnap and kill her.
 Sloan lures Connor into her Underworld factory, and holds her at gunpoint.
 Leaving her tied to a chair with her mouth taped shut, Sloan also lures Hayley Cropper into the hostage situation.
 Sloan was eventually shot by Gordon during a siege at the factory.

 In February 2011, Fleet appeared as George (senior), the father of werewolf George Sands, in Being Human.

-In December 2013 the BBC aired one of their major dramas for the Christmas season, Death Comes to Pemberley, a three-part British television drama based on characters created by Jane Austen in her novel Pride and Prejudice.
+In December 2013, the BBC aired one of their major dramas for the Christmas season, Death Comes to Pemberley, a three-part British television drama based on characters created by Jane Austen in her novel Pride and Prejudice.
 The first episode was broadcast on BBC One at 8.15 pm on Boxing Day 2013.
 It was based on the best-selling novel by P. D. James, in which the characters of Pride and Prejudice are involved in a new story involving a murder.
-Fleet played the part of Mr Bennett in the series.
+Fleet played the part of Mr. Bennett in the series.
 In September 2014, Fleet appeared in the BBC Three sitcom Bad Education as Richard, an ex-boyfriend of Rosie Gulliver.
 He has most recently appeared in an episode of ITVs second series of Plebs, as Stylax's racing patron.
-In 2013, Fleet was engaged to play Scottish historian, the Reverend Dr. Reginald Wakefield, in seasons 1 and 2 of the Award-winning Starz adaptation of Diana Gabaldon's Outlander, broadcast in 2014–2016.
+In 2013, Fleet was engaged to play Scottish historian, the Reverend Dr. Reginald Wakefield, in seasons 1 and 2 of the Award-winning Starz adaptation of Diana Gabaldon's Outlander, broadcast from 2014–2016.

 An April 2021 announcement stated that Fleet would be joining the cast of the second season of All Creatures Great and Small in the role of Colonel Merrick.

+Fleet has recurred as King George III in the Netflix romantic period drama Bridgerton, reprising the role in spin-off series Queen Charlotte: A Bridgerton Story.

 Film

-Fleet has starred in numerous films.
-He played the role of Kevin's father in the 2000 cult film Kevin & Perry Go Large.
+Fleet has appeared in numerous films.
+He played the role of Kevin's father in the 2000 film Kevin & Perry Go Large.
 He played the roles of Lefevre in the 2004 film adaptation of Phantom of the Opera, John Dashwood in 1995's Sense and Sensibility, and Lytton Strachey in the 2003 film Al Sur de Granada (South from Granada).
-In 2014, he played John Constable in the Mike Leigh film Mr Turner.
+In 2014, he played John Constable in the Mike Leigh film Mr. Turner.
 In 2016, he played Sir Reginald DeCourcy in Whit Stillman's Love and Friendship.